otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>

-These commands will get you inside the container's shell to check your current env variables.
-You can place variables here or pass them with the CLI commands later.
-They are used later by the JS script to connect to the database.
+These commands allow you to access the container's shell and view the current environment variables.
+You can either set the variables within the container or pass them through CLI commands later.
+These variables are required for the JavaScript script to connect to the database.
+The script will utilize these variables when establishing a connection to the MySQL database.
 ```
 docker ps
 docker exec -ti 4e446ba88388  sh